-Organisational commitment is measured by means of four items taken from the Porter scale (Porter, Steers, Mowday, and Boulian, 1974).
-Responses were scored on four-point scales (1 to 4), and the measure used here is each person's mean across the four items.
+Organizational commitment is measured by means of four items taken from the Porter scale (Porter, Steers, Mowday, and Boulian 1974).
+Responses were scored on four-point scales (one to four), and the measure used here is each person's mean across the four items.

-Work values and job rewards were measured using the type of items used in a large number of previous studies and included in several large American surveys like the General Social Survey (GSS) (e.g., Kalleberg, 1977; Crewson, 1997; Frank and Lewis, 2004).
-Early in the questionnaire respondents were asked to report on a five-point scale to what extent a series of statements (like "provides a high income" or "provides opportunities to help other people") are true of their present job.
-At a later point in the questionnaire, the same list of statement is presented, but now respondents are asked to rate each statement in terms of how important it is in choosing between jobs.
-Nine statements are included in the analyses in this paper; see the list in Table 1.2
+Work values and job rewards were measured using the type of items used in a large number of previous studies and included in several large American surveys like the General Social Survey (GSS) (e.g., Crewson 1997; Frank and Lewis 2004; Kalleberg 1977).
+Early in the questionnaire respondents were asked to report on a five-point scale to what extent a series of statements (like 'provides a high income' or 'provides opportunities to help other people') are true of their present job.
+At a later point in the questionnaire, the same list of statements is presented, but now respondents are asked to rate each statement in terms of how important it is in choosing between jobs.
+Nine statements are included in the analyses in this article; see the list in table 1.